Dual-use reviewer architecture brief

 Reviewer-ready outputsEvidence, readiness, routing and reporting surfaces structured for institutional review.

-Mandate-fit interpretationRule-based reading of capital criteria, geography, instrument logic and eligibility constraints.
+Mandate / risk-fit interpretationRule-based reading of capital criteria, insurer risk-review needs, geography, instrument logic and eligibility constraints.

-Readiness-anchored routingCapital routes tied to evidence depth, governance maturity and verification status.
+Readiness-anchored routingCapital and risk-review routes tied to evidence depth, governance maturity and verification status.

 AuditabilityOutputs remain traceable to governed Hub records and reviewer route conditions.